suikki/simpleSDL/README.md

 Building within Android Studio or with standalone Gradle
 --------------------------------------------------------

-> WARNING: I had an issue trying to build SDL using the latest NDK (r14) both
+> NOTE: I had an issue trying to build SDL using the latest NDK (r14) both
 > with ndk-build and gradle (https://github.com/android-ndk/ndk/issues/361).
 > Seems that it's a bug in clang that has been fixed in NDK r15 Beta 2 (that
 > must be currently downloaded manually from the NDK site